 Searching these scans works much like searching the printed volumes as described above.
 If you're looking for the renewal of a book that was originally published in year X, then you'll need to look for the renewal records in years X+27 and years X+28 (and X+29, if the Copyright Office is running slow).
 Look up both the title and the authors of the book, in both the January-June sections, and the July-December sections.
 Also, if portions of the book were originally published elsewhere (such as in a magazine), or includes artwork, there may be separate copyrights for the magazine, earlier book, artwork, or the magazine version of the work.
 You may therefore have to search renewals in those categories as well.

-The Copyright Office's records for 1978 onwards are online at https://cocatalog.loc.gov/.
-Using them, you can find renewals for copyrights from 1951 and later.
-(Copyrights for 1950 could also be renewed in 1977, so they might not be in the database.)
+Using the Copyright Office's online systems, you can find renewals for copyrights from 1951 and later.
+(Copyrights for 1950 could also be renewed in 1977, so they might not be in the system.)
 Below I'll describe in detail how to search the database, for those who are interested.

 Failure to find a renewal record here does not necessarily mean that the book is in the public domain.
 Because of changes in copyright law, books published in 1964 or later, and many books that were originally published outside the US by non-American authors, do not have to register or renew in order to be copyrighted.
 (See above for details.)
 Also, it's possible for a number of works by a particular author, or published in a particular magazine, to be covered under one blanket copyright that may or may not mention the individual pieces by name.
 So when researching the copyright for a particular piece, you should know its author and publication history, and use this information in your record searches as well.